PhilomenaMusili/HTML-CSS-Projects/Accessibility Quiz/README.md

 ## Getting Started

-To get started with the Accessibility Quiz, follow these steps:
+To get started with the Accessibility Quiz, follow the steps below:

-Clone the repository: git clone https://github.com/your-username/accessibility-quiz.git Open the index.html file in a web browser.
+Clone the repository: git clone https://github.com/your-username/accessibility-quiz.git

+Open the index.html file in a web browser.

 # Features